koibots8230/Newbie-Orientation/exercises/Loops.md

 4. Use a for loop to plant all the contents of a list of 10 numbers in random order.
 5. Use a for loop and a *continue*(do research!) statement to only print the odd numbers of a randomly generated list.

-Build your code (if you haven't already)
+Run your code (if you haven't already)

 Commit & Push your changes